-The usual way of presenting the required information is by means of a matrix called a scorecard (Goeller 1972).
-On a scorecard, the consequences that ensue from a possible decision to select each of the alternatives-the costs, benefits, spillovers, risks, segments of society affected, and in fact, anything about an alternative that the analyst thinks the decisionmaker might want to consider in his decision, including its characteristics and origins if that seems pertinent-are displayed (in terms of the natural units commonly used to characterize them) in a matrix, or tabular array.
+The obvious way of presenting such information is by means of a twodimensional array or matrix.
+Until recently Bruce Goeller has been almost alone in advocating the use of such an array as the replacement for ranking the alternatives by cost-benefit or other criteria in presenting the results of a systems study to policymakers.
+On a scorecard, as Goeller (1972) calls such an array, the consequences that ensue from a possible decision to select each of the alternatives-the costs, benefits, spillovers, risks, segments of society affected, and in fact, anything about an alternative that the analyst thinks the decisionmaker might want to consider in his decision, including its characteristics and origins if that seems pertinent-are displayed (in terms of the natural units commonly used to characterize them) in a matrix, or tabular array.
 In such an array, the entries in each column represent the consequences associated with a particular alternative and the entries in a row show how a particular consequence or other characteristic varies from alternative to alternative.
-[For examples, see the chapter on cost in Volume 2 and Goeller 1977.]
-Improvement by Goeller over the usual presentation lies in the careful selection of units for characterizing impacts, in grouping similar impacts into categories, and in the use of underlining, shading, or colors to show a crude ranking of alternatives (based on the analyst's interpretation of the decisionmaker's values of course).
+[For examples in addition to the displays in Chapter 3, see Goeller 1977.]
+Improvement by Goeller over the usual presentation lies in the careful selection of units for characterizing impacts, in grouping similar impacts into categories, and in using underlining, shading, or colors to show a crude ranking of alternatives (based on the analyst's interpretation of the decisionmaker's values, of course).
 The aim is to provide the decisionmaker with an effective "gestalt" of the relative advantages and disadvantages of particular alternatives.

 Consider noise impacts as an example.
 These have usually been reported in terms of land area exposed to a noise level above some specified threshold.
-But the deDraft:27-Apr-80 cisionmaker is more interested in how noise affects people and in how many people.
-A scorecard can report the number of people exposed to various noise levels on a noiseannoyance scale.
+But the decisionmaker is more interested in how noise affects people and in how many people.
+A scorecard can report the number of people exposed to various noise levels on a noise-annoyance scale.

 To illustrate the detail with which impacts can be presented, consider the group of "community impacts" reported in a transportation study (Goeller 1972).
-These report changes in the activity patterns, tax base, and environment that would occur to the various communities in the region as the result of construction and operation of various alternative transportation systems.
-Specific examples include the number of households annoyed by excessive noise, the amount of air pollution, the savings in petroleum consumption, the households displaced by system construction, the amount of land taken, the resulting tax losses to the community, and even such an intangible as the loss of a community landmark.
+These report changes in the activity patterns, tax base, and environment lems in applications, see Tribe (1972) and White and Bowen (1975).

+that would occur to the various communities in the region as the result of construction and operation of various alternative transportation systems.
+Specific impacts displayed in that study include the number of households annoyed by excessive noise, the amount of air pollution, the savings in petroleum consumption, the households displaced by system construction, the amount of land taken, the resulting tax losses to the community, and even such an intangible as the loss of a community landmark.